Amazon's Blowing Out a Bunch of Logitech Peripherals, Today Only

 Best Tech DealsThe best tech deals from around the web, updated daily.

-Today’s Gold Box is discounting a number of Logitech peripherals for work and play, today only.
-Inside, you’ll find a lot of gaming and work mice, mechanical keyboards, headphones, speakers and a webcam.
+Today’s big Amazon Gold Box is chock-full of popular Logitech peripherals for work and play, today only.
+Inside, you’ll find a lot of mechanical keyboards, headphones, speakers, a webcam and work and gaming mice, including the Logitech G Pro Gaming Headset, one of the most used headsets in the Overwatch League.

-One of the best work mice you can buy?
-It’s here.
-A 7.1 surround gaming headset for $30?
-Yes please.
-A complete surround sound speaker system?
-Why not?
+Want one of the best work mice you can buy?
+It’s here, too.
+As well as the first big discount on the new Logitech G635 headset.

 For all the deals though, be sure to head over to Amazon.
 Just be warned, like all Gold Box deals, these prices will only stick around until the end of the day.